 The agreements also provide the Company with an option to purchase, and the Deerfield Affiliates with an option to compel the Company to purchase, or put right, the Deerfield Sub holding the royalty rights.
 If the Company exercises its right to purchase the Deerfield Sub, the net price will be \$23 million if exercised before April 3, 2011, or \$26 million if exercised after April 3, 2011 but before April 3, 2012 (the purchase prices are subject to other adjustments as defined in the agreement).
 After April 3, 2011, the Deerfield Affiliates may exercise the right to compel the Company to purchase the Deerfield Sub at a price of \$17 million.
 This price could increase up to \$26 million, and the timing of the sale of the shares could be accelerated under certain conditions including a change-in-control, sale of MUSE or avanafil, sale of major assets and the sale of securities in a transaction or a series of related transactions by the Company that exceed 20% of the Company's outstanding common stock at the date the Option and Put Agreement was signed if at the time of the sale the Company's market capitalization is below \$300 million or each, a Major Transaction.
 Under these conditions, the cost of the shares of the Deerfield Sub would be \$23 million on or before April 3, 2011 and \$26 million from April 3, 2011 through April 3, 2018.
 The sale of the shares of the Deerfield Sub could also accelerate if the Company's cash, cash equivalents and available for sale securities falls below \$15 million or the Company's market capitalization falls below \$50 million.
 The purchase prices under the put right are subject to other adjustments as defined in the agreements.
 If either party exercises its option, any further royalty payments would be effectively terminated.
 In exchange for the option right, the Company paid \$2 million to the Deerfield Affiliates.
-The Company's intellectual property and all of the accounts receivable, inventory and machinery and equipment on the Company's condensed consolidated balance sheet relates t
+The Company's intellectual property and all of the accounts receivable, inventory and machinery and equipment arising out of or relating to MUSE and avanafil are collateral for this transaction.
+At June 30, 2009, substantially all of the accounts receivable, inventory and machinery and equipment on the Company's condensed consolidated balance sheet relates to MUSE and serves as collateral for this transaction.